teochewthunder/nodejs-wood-snake-fortune-teller/README.md

 ## Routes
 - `/`: Default.
 Displays the form.
-- `process`: POST.
+- `fortune`: POST.
 This is run when form is submitted.
 Data from the form is used as a prompt for `ChatGPT`.
 - `500`: This is run when an error occurs.
 - `404`: This is run when the requested route does not exist.